"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches

-\paragraph{Model Evaluation and Model Robustness} Neural networks have shown superhuman performance on clean test dataset but they fall short on robustness by performing poorer on out-of-distribution data~\cite{bulusu2020anomalous}.
-This brittleness issue is more prominent for pruned models~\cite{hooker2019compressed}, which makes it crucial to evaluate them on common corruptions arising in real world applications.
+Neural networks have shown superhuman performance on clean test datasets but they fall short on robustness by performing poorer on out-of-distribution data~\cite{bulusu2020anomalous}.
+This brittleness issue is more prominent for pruned models~\cite{hooker2019compressed}, which makes it crucial to evaluate them on common corruptions arising in real-world applications.
 To evaluate the performance on neural networks in the real world, several corruption benchmark datasets have been proposed.
 Hendrycks and Dietterich \cite{hendrycks2019benchmarking} developed corruption robustness benchmarking datasets CIFAR-10/100-C, ImageNet-C, and ImageNet-R to facilitate robustness evaluations of CIFAR and ImageNet classification models.
-Sun, et al. \cite{sun2021certified} and Mintun, et al. \cite{mintun2021interaction} further designed new corruption types to complement \cite{hendrycks2019benchmarking}.
+Sun et al. \cite{sun2021certified} and Mintun et al. \cite{mintun2021interaction} further designed new corruption types to complement \cite{hendrycks2019benchmarking}.
 In addition to image classification, benchmarking datasets for object detection and point cloud classification were developed in \cite{michaelis2019benchmarking} and \cite{sun2022benchmarking}, respectively.
-Motivated by the work on corruption robustness benchmarking, in this work we evaluate a range of pruned classifiers on not only on clean test data but also on corrupted datasets.
+Motivated by the work on corruption robustness benchmarking, in this work we evaluate a range of pruned classifiers not only on clean test data but also on corrupted datasets.